andrew-modelsoftware/Stuff/CompositionPatterns/README.md

 - 2 classes of loan; 'ShortTermLoan' & 'LongTermLoan'
 - both classes have a 'loanDetails' property.
 - 'loanDetails' is an injected class that implements 'ILoanDetails'
-- each class of loan therefore knows that a contact exists. with 'ILoanDeatils; such as it's 'loanDetails' property will have a getDetails() method.
+- each class of loan therefore knows that a contract exists with 'ILoanDeatils; such as it's 'loanDetails' property will have a getDetails() method.
 - the loan class has no idea of the implementation of getDetails(),